irskep/irskep.github.com/_posts/2010-12-13-space-train-postmortem.md

 ## Lessons Learned

-The Space Train team is the largest I have ever worked with, much less managed.
-The only thing that prepared me for filling that role was my work with the [CWRU Hacker Society](http://hacsoc.org/), and that is still a different kind of experience.
-There is nothing in the curriculum at CWRU that could have directly given me insight into how to effectively manage this team.
-The organization of the team was arrived at via trial and error by its members.
-Naturally, we all learned a lot from the experience.
+I had never been in a managerial position before.
+My experience organizing [CWRU Hacker Society](http://hacsoc.org/) helped, but that was more cat herding than game building.
+By the end of the course the team had worked out a process by trial and error that seemed to produce results, but by the time we found that process, it was really too late to save the game.

 ### Schedule

-We spent far too much time thinking up random characters and not enough time fitting them into a big picture.
-We should have started writing level scripts to work from by the third week.
+We spent too much time thinking up random characters and not enough time fitting them into a big picture.
+We should have started writing pseudo-screenplays or storyboards to work from by the third week.
 That would have made it easier for us to give the artists specific tasks, a problem we had early on.

-Early level scripts would have given us the opportunity to implement parts of the levels, which would have helped us develop a scripting API.
+Storyboards would have given us the opportunity to implement parts of the levels, which would have helped us develop a scripting API.
 For most of the semester, we worked with an ad-hoc API.
-We ended up redesigning it in the last week because we were just sick of it.
+We ended up redesigning it in the last week because it wasn't working for us anymore.

 ### Adventure Games Are Hard to Make